Could China tame its appetite for U.S. Treasuries?

 The United States will be raising debt issuance to make up for declining bond purchases by the Federal Reserve and ongoing strains on the U.S. budget.

-The Fed has started shrinking its $2.5 trillion Treasuries portfolio as it seeks to normalise monetary policy.
+The Fed has started shrinking its $2.5 trillion Treasuries portfolio as it seeks to normalize monetary policy.
 U.S. interest costs rose to a record $274 billion in fiscal 2017, according to the government’s fiscal 2018 budget, and are projected to increase to $528 billion by 2022.
+[L1N1O428Z]

 If China retreats, would other buyers step in?